DAims-Atomix/Text-Summarization/README.md

 Text Input: Paste or type the text you want to summarize and click the "Summarize" button.
 URL: Enter a URL to fetch the article content and click the "Fetch and Summarize" button.
 The summarized text will be displayed on the screen.
 If you encounter any errors, check your inputs and try again.

-##Contributors
-This project was developed by:

-Aditya Vishal Tiwari
-Padmendra Singh Yadav
-Pranav Kumar
-Arunima Dolui
-Nitish Kumar Ray
-Projyoti Barik
-Feel free to contribute to this project by submitting pull requests or opening issues on GitHub.